Seeing the fall foliage in New England was something I had been dreaming of for years.

 Airbnb in Burlington ($75 per night): The owners of this Airbnb apartment in Burlington were so much fun to hang out with while we were in town.
 They have a Japanese toilet, an awesome dog, and like to talk about how much they hate Donald Trump!
 Really, do you need anything else from your accommodation?

-Airbnb in Newport ($60 per night): Our Airbnb apartment in Newport was one of our favourites from the road trip.
-You stay in a self-contained house at the back of the main house, complete with a spacious living room, kitchen, and washing machine.
-The owners were friendly and fun to chat with, commiserating with us when the rain prevented us from seeing anything and giving us a ton of food recommendations at mealtimes.
-I’d go back to Newport just to stay here again.
+Airbnb in Newport ($60 per night): Our Airbnb apartment in Newport was hands-down one of our favourites from the road trip.
+You’re staying in an adorable self-contained house with your own entrance at the back of the main house, complete with a spacious living room, kitchen, and washing machine.
+Seriously — having access to laundry facilities was so welcome after a week of road-tripping.
+The owners were incredibly welcoming and kind, commiserating with us when the rain prevented us from seeing anything and giving us a ton of excellent food recommendations at mealtimes.
+I’d honestly go back to Newport just to stay here again.

 The total cost of accommodation in New England was: $87.07 a night.

 That works out at $43.54 per person per night.

 The Cost of Transportation in New England